 - Leftover stir-fry soup will keep fresh in the fridge for up to 3 days, in a covered container.

-- A little extra veggie stock will be required when reheating the soup as the noodles will have likely soaked up most of the stock.
+- A little extra veggie stock will be required when reheating the soup as the noodles will have likely soaked up most of the broth.
 Reheat gently until piping hot throughout.